 This distinctive degree supports your individual concerns and development and enables you to navigate your way through theory and practice, various fine art media, and thematic strands within the study of art history and visual cultures.

-The Extension Degree (Year 0) has been designed specifically for students from countries outside the European Union.
+The Extension Degree (Year 0) has been designed specifically for students from countries outside the United Kingdom.
 Our aim is to enable you to work independently as an artist, and to generate and develop your own ideas.

 This degree encourages you to develop an independent critical involvement with works of art and visual culture, to examine changing historical conceptions of art and the artist, and to explore the visual arts in their wider cultural and political contexts.